 Today, engineered and bulldozed Interstate-80 links New York with San Francisco.
 In places the former Lincoln Highway still twists and turns, zigs and zags across the landscape, carrying local traffic.
 It may be called Lincoln Way, US 30, 40 or 50...or something else.
 Historic bridges and short stretches of original pavement survive.
 Other early sections were never paved.
 Bypassing left them in a pre-automobile state to become hiking or recreational trails.

 Roughly a half-century apart, two private initiatives--the Pony Express and Lincoln Highway--filled urgent needs, changing and improving America.
 One marked an ending, the other a beginning.
 All Americans know about the Pony Express, but very few have heard of the Lincoln Highway and the citizen-led era before highways had numbers.

 Route 66 is the most-famous highway of the "numbered" era beginning in 1926, after governments took over road building and maintenance.

 The 250+ "named" roads (Lincoln Highway etc.) had become unwieldy to mark and map...and especially to follow.
 A crude stretch of dirt might have a dozen names with confusing signs and symbols painted by boosters on utility poles, trees, barns and rocks.
-Frequent turns only made things worse.
+Frequent turns made things much worse.

 Some "highways" or "automobile trails" served no real need because they overlapped.
-Others were basically promotional scams that lured motorists out of their way to benefit small-town merchants, or entire towns, that paid to be included.
+Others were promotional scams that lured motorists out of their way to benefit small-town merchants, or entire towns, that paid to be included.

 Under the 1926 government plan, odd numbered highways ran basically north-south, even numbers east-west.
 It began with US Highway 1 hugging the East Coast and US Highway 2 near the Canadian border.
 States also established their own numbered road systems.
 Large uniform metal signs were mounted along roadsides, replacing painted rocks, poles and trees.